Notifications

 • remove the chief electoral officer’s ability to provide advice and assistance and make recommendations regarding citizen initiative proposals

-• empower the Minister to determine whether an application is the same as or substantially similar to a proposal that, within the last 5 years, was the subject of an unsuccessful referendum or initiative vote, and if so, to determine whether or not a proposal should proceed (currently the chief electoral officer makes this determination)
+• remove the requirement that an application cannot be the same as or substantially similar to a proposal that, within the last 5 years, was the subject of an unsuccessful referendum or initiative vote

 • deem applications to have never been made if they were submitted before the amendments come into force and the chief electoral officer has not issued a citizen initiative petition.
-Applicants can resubmit their applications within 30 days of the amendments coming into force without paying an application fee.
+Applicants can submit a notice of intent with the same subject matter, and if they do so within 30 days of the amendments coming into force without paying an application fee

-• strengthen penalties for the unauthorized collection, use, disclosure or retention of personal information collected during the initiative petition process
+• strengthen penalties for the unauthorized collection, use, disclosure and retention of personal information collected during the initiative petition process

 • strengthen identity verification requirements for canvassers when collecting signatures